junxit/us-congress-bills-112/metadata.md

 - 2011-05-10 — Introduced in Senate
 - 2011-05-10 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2848)
+- 2011-05-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S3000)
+- 2011-05-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3000)
+- 2011-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3000)
+- 2011-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3000)